joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/6742663/2025/10/23/blazers-opener-tom-dundon-sheel-tyle/

 **Chauncey Billups and Terry Rozier arrested in federal investigation into sports betting**\
-`Billups, a Hall of Famer as a player, and Rozier were both arrested on Wednesday.`\
+`Billups, a Hall of Famer as a player, and Rozier will both appear in federal court on Thursday.`\
 https://nytimes.com/athletic/6743095/2025/10/23/nba-federal-gambling-investigation-arrests-investigation/

 **Trump Administration Live Updates: Vance Says International Security Force Will Lead on Disarming Hamas**\